Controlled Vocabulary

 Keywords.txt

-Then go to your iView Preferences >> Vocabulary Editor section.
+Then go to your Preferences >> Vocabulary Editor section.

-(shortcut is option command comma on mac)
+(shortcut is option command comma on Mac)

-(shortcut is control+alt+comma on windows)
+(shortcut is control+alt+comma on Windows)

 If you are seeing this information, then the Controlled Vocabulary Keyword Catalog has been successfully loaded.
-Make sure that the checkbox next to "Constrain editing to defined terms" is not checked.
+Make sure that the checkbox next to Constrain editing to defined terms is unchecked.
 Click on the OK button in lower right to finsh, and you can begin keywording.

 Keywording with iView's Vocabulary editor